MeRichard123/MeRichard123/README.md

 - 💬 Want to know more about me?
 See my site/ [Blog here](https://merichard123.github.io/).
 - 📫 How to reach me: Through my [website](https://merichard123.github.io/).
 - 💻 You can see some of my work on my [portfolio](https://richardcoric.netlify.app/).
-- ⚡ Fun fact: I am student of Chemisty CS and Geography and a tortoise lover.
+- ⚡ Fun fact: I am student of Chemisty, CS and Geography and a tortoise lover.

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->